maggiejg/ansible-playbook-elk-rhel/README.md

  4. Cd into the directory, and run:
  `ansible-playbook site.yml`

- The plays in the playbook will run on the target server, installing ELK and the specified beats shippers.
+ The plays in the playbook will run on the target server, installing ELK.

 [site.yml]: https://github.com/maggiejg/ansible-playbook-elk-rhel.git